nichannah/oasis-grids/README.md

 Create OASIS3-MCT model coupling grid configurations.

-This tool is a grid translator.
+The oasisgrids.py tool is a grid translator.
 It takes model grid definitions as netCDF files, converts to an Object/Python representation, then translates these to a format understood by the OASIS3-MCT coupler.

 # Description